djugei/djugei.github.io/content/how-arch-delta-works.md

   or actually providing a set of Traits and types for interoperability and abstraction.

 The debugging experience was also … not great.
-Backtraces are now horrible and contain 200 lines of tokio-related spam.
+(anyhow-)backtraces are now horrible and contain 200 lines of tokio-related spam.
 Luckily that's more of a nuisance since I did not have too many crashes overall.

 More importantly here is a memory leak I can not track down.
 After serving a few requests the server keeps using 500MB in idle.
 I am reasonably sure that no data structure I introduced grows unbounded.
 Though tools to find the (recursive) memory use of a struct are very lacking.
-I used heaptrack and similar,
-  but did not find useful information in their output.
+I used heaptrack and bytehound, but did not find useful information in their output.
 Libraries
   that instrument your code to provide a ```size_in_mem``` function